jamesknelson/govern/README.md

 }

 // An array indicates that props will flow from the output of one component
-// to the input of the next component. const Login = [
+// to input of the next component. const Login = [
   LoginFormModel,
   LoginEndpoint,